 Flatbed trucking requires a higher level of skill and experience compared to other types of trucking.
 Drivers must excel in loading and unloading various types of cargo, often using specialized equipment like cranes or forklifts.

 The Commercial Vehicle Training Association emphasizes the importance of ongoing education for flatbed drivers.
 This training covers not only driving skills but also cargo handling, securement techniques, and safety protocols.
 Many companies invest heavily in driver training to ensure their teams can handle any flatbed challenge safely and efficiently.
+Evaluating the broader landscape of heavy haul trucking companies against these training and equipment criteria reveals which carriers actually invest in flatbed expertise versus those that subcontract it.

 Regulatory Compliance